Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Overview

-We are committed to ensuring Indigenous women, girls and 2S+ people are treated with dignity and respect and live in safety and security, free from violence.
+Indigenous women, girls and 2S+ people have a right to be treated with dignity and respect and live in safety and security, free from violence.

-The Alberta Missing and Murdered Indigenous Women and Girls (MMIWG) Roadmap will guide government initiatives, and a new Premier's Council on Missing and Murdered Indigenous Women, Girls and Two Spirit Plus People (Premier’s Council on MMIWG2S+) will inform and track the progress of our actions.
+- Premier's Council on Missing and Murdered Indigenous Women, Girls and Two-Spirit Plus People (Premier’s Council on MMIWG2S+)

-Seven principles have been identified to guide government actions and advance reconciliation in Alberta:
+Seven principles have been identified to guide government actions and advance reconciliation in Alberta.
+Aligning with the roadmap, initiatives will be:

 Pathways for action

-The roadmap contains 4 pathways for action to set priorities and respond to each of the 4 root causes of violence identified by the National Inquiry on Missing and Murdered Indigenous Women and Girls (National Inquiry).
+The roadmap identifies 4 pathways that address the 4 root causes of colonial violence identified by the National Inquiry on MMIWG.

-The pathways include goals and actions to further inform government initiatives.
+Each pathway includes goals and actions to further inform ongoing initiatives.

 -